 PLE Diagrams.
 How Can Teachers Prepare Kids for a Connected World?
 Educators are always striving to find ways to make curriculum relevant in students’ everyday lives.

 More and more teachers are using social media around lessons, allowing students to use their cell phones to do research and participate in class, and developing their curriculum around projects to ground learning around an activity.
 These strategies are all part of a larger goal to help students connect to social and cultural spaces.
 And it’s part of what defines “participatory learning,” coined by University of Southern California Annenberg Professor Henry Jenkins, who published his first article on the topic “Confronting the Challenges of Participatory Culture,” in 2006.
+His work sprang out of the desire to understand the grassroots nature of creativity, how projects are being shared online and what an increasingly networked culture looks like.
+“PLAY describes a mode of experimentation, of testing materials, trying out new solutions, exploring new horizons,” Jenkins said.
+Related.
 50 Ways to Use Twitter in the Classroom.
 Many critics of Twitter believe that the 140-character microblog offered by the ubiquitous social network can do little for the education industry.

 The world is much smaller thanks to technology.
 Learning is transforming into a globally collaborative enterprise.
 Take for example scientists; professional networks allow the scientific community to share discoveries much faster.
 Just this month, a tech news article showcased how Harvard scientists are considering that “sharing discoveries is more efficient and honorable than patenting them.”
+This idea embodies the true spirit of a successful professional learning network: collaboration for its own sake.
 Five-Minute Film Festival: Twitter in Education.
 I think it's fair to say that Twitter can no longer be dismissed as a trivial passing fad.